 Aid is wasted.

 Thirdly, the Somalis say that ‘Bad counsel may cause you to fall into an abyss.’
 The motivation for giving aid by developed countries is questionable and the statistics upon which the motivation is based is unverifiable.
-The British PM David Cameron said that if aid is not given ‘the problems of conflict, the problems of mass migration, the problems of uncontrollable climate change are problems that will come and visit us at home.’
-Again, this motivation has proved futile as, African migration via the Mediterranean has reached a high in 2015.
+At the UN General Assembly in 2012, the British PM David Cameron [2010-2016] said that if aid is not given ‘the problems of conflict, the problems of mass migration, the problems of uncontrollable climate change are problems that will come and visit us at home.’
+Again, that motivation has borne no fruit, African migration via the Mediterranean has reached a high in 2015.

-We can look back through African history as to how aid has been used.
+We can look back through African history as to how financial aid and supported has often been motivated by negative and selfish desires.
 Let us go to 1958.
 When General Charles de Gaulle assumed supreme power in 1958, an independence referendum was held in the African colonies.
 Guinea-Conakry alone voted for independence; France responded by granting Guinea independence in 1958 but withdrawing its officials and its financial aid.
 Aid as punishment.

-The reluctance to grant aid is also worrisome.
+Even against the foregoing backdrop, the reluctance to grant aid is also puzzling.
 Since 1970, when the world’s rich countries agreed to give 0.7% of their Gross National Income as aid yearly, targets are rarely met.
 The US is often the largest donor in monetary terms, but ranks amongst the lowest in terms of meeting the 0.7% target.
 The Ethiopians say ‘A bird hanging between two branches will get bitten on both wings.’
 You either give aid or you do not.
 You either give for the right reasons, or you do give at all.
 (See my carrot and hand analogy above.)
 Aid is tainted.